DEEPAK422-UR/Weather/README.md

 # Weather
-This is project for weather check temp
+This is project for weather check temp.